 - Go 9.4 miles to the entrance to Monte Cristo Campground on the right.

-Turn right and park in the campground day use lot.
+Turn right and park in the campground at a daily fee, or park outside

 HIKING ROUTE 2

-Route 1 driving instructions for slightly less than 1 mile
+Route 1 instructions for slightly less than 1 mile

 to where it crosses the ridge coming down